rithmschool/react_curriculum/Unit-02/01-react_router.md

 As we want to navigate to more pages, we can use JavaScript to add and remove elements to give the idea of a single page feel, but what happens when the user clicks the back button in the browser, or refreshes the page!
 All of our history and state is lost so it would be nice if we could use JavaScript to be able to change the URL and give the "illusion" of navigation even though it is all one single HTML page (with modifications to the DOM).

 The API commonly used to do this is the `history` API, which is a JavaScript web API.
-React router is a wrapper around this that uses React components for routes, anchor tags and much more.
+React Router is a wrapper around this that uses React components for routes, anchor tags, and much more.

 React Router is quite helpful when building more robust applications with multiple components and views.

 ### React Router Version

 React Router has gone through quite a few changes since its first version and a new version, `v4` is in beta.
-We will be learning `v4` since it is the future of react-router and it is a bit easier to use than previous versions.
+We will be learning `v4` since it is the future of React Router and it is a bit easier to use than previous versions.

 ### Getting Started with create-react-app

-To get started with react apps a bit quicker, we will be using a generator called `create-react-app` which can be installed with `npm install -g create-react-app`.
+To get started with React apps a bit quicker, we will be using a generator called `create-react-app` which can be installed with `npm install -g create-react-app`.

 To generate an app simply run `create-react-app NAME_OF_APP` and then `cd NAME_OF_APP` and run `npm start` and a browser window will pop up with page to describe what to do next!